 Non-coking coal, commonly known as thermal coal, is a type of coal primarily used for heat and energy generation.
 Unlike metallurgical (coking) coal, non-coking coal does not exhibit plasticity or caking behavior when heated.
 It does not soften, swell, or resolidify into coke and therefore cannot be used in blast furnaces for steel production.

-The commercial value of non-coking coal is determined mainly by its calorific value and combustion efficiency rather than coke-forming properties.
-It is the most widely consumed coal globally and forms the backbone of thermal power plants, cement kilns, industrial boilers, and captive power units.
+The commercial value of non-coking coal is determined mainly by its calorific value (heat output) and combustion efficiency rather than coke-forming properties.
+It is the most widely consumed coal globally, forming the backbone of thermal power plants, cement kilns, industrial boilers, and captive power units.

 Geological & Rank Position